Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 Example:

-Let me be honest, when I was working on a project with a tight deadline, my teammate volunteered to help me create the slides.
+When I was working on a project with a tight deadline, my teammate volunteered to help me create the slides.
+The extra support she gave me not only saved time but also built trust and strengthened our team bond.

 Tips: